-Web-based Submission of Proposals Required
+Online Submission of Proposals Required\.

-Go to: www.lccmr.leg.mn and select "2014 LCCMR Proposal Submission Form".
+Go to: www.lccmr.leg.mn and select "2015 LCCMR Proposal Submission Form".

 Save a copy of your submission for your records.
 Upon receipt, all submitted proposals and budgets will be posted on the web for the public to view.